DUI Lawyer in Delaware

 It’s important to understand implied consent.
 This law states that driving in Delaware voluntarily grants consent to sobriety tests such as a breathalyzer.

-Refusing a chemical test will cause your license to be revoked for 12, 18, or 24 months depending if this is your first, second, or third offense.
+Also, refusing a chemical test will cause your license to be revoked for 12, 18, or 24 months depending on if this is your first, second, or third offense.

 Given the consequences of a DUI conviction, you should never plead guilty to drunk driving charges without talking to an experienced defense attorney.
-Get the best DUI Defense attorney in Delaware, call Ron Phillips today.
+Get the best DUI Defense attorney in Kent and Sussex County, Delaware.
+Call Ron Phillips at 302-855-9300 today.

 All the below information is on top of your trial, so you definitely need a good lawyer to defend yourself from these charges.
 DUI penalties increase with each offense.